-Finance and interest costs paid on preference shares 2,996,081 1,510,921
+Finance and interest costs paid on preference shares

-Finance and interest costs have been paid to The Guardian Investment Fund which is a registered scheme of which Guardian Securities Limited also acts as Responsible Entity and to Guy Hasenkam.
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2020 of which Guardian Securities Limited also acts as Responsible Entity.
 The costs are in relation to the preference shares issued which are outlined below.